-Sometimes anxiety shows up as a panic attack – a temporary but frightful glitch with shortness of breath and heart palpitations.
+Sometimes anxiety shows up as a panic attack – a temporary but frightful glitch with shortness of breath and heart palpitations, these sensations can be common for most when a stressful event or public speaking slot is approahing.
 The main feeling is thinking you are out of control of the situation.
 Other times anxiety can develop into headaches and it may not be obvious to see the link between the two.
 The solution is to learn different techniques to help calm down when the first symptoms of anxiety start to appear and then trying to reduce the frequency of attacks, or, ideally, remove them completely.
 It is worth remembering that anxiety is a response mechanism and we can choose our response to an event mindfully.

 Mindfulness practices are often recommended to help manage anxiety.
 They teach us to unlearn behaviours that can negative effects on our well-being and replace them with ones that will support us in our daily life.

 Mindfulness doesn’t need to be complicated – it’s as simple as focusing on your breathing, using your tummy instead of your chest to take in the air, and slowly letting it out.
 It is a very effective exercise and the beauty of it is that you can practise it anywhere and any time you need to feel more grounded.